MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 ### Baseline Calibration

-You should be able to successfully print a small object at the center of the bed with bed leveling turned off.
-It's very important to verify that your `Configuration.h` settings make this possible before trying to bring up UBL.
-Most problems bringing up the UBL Bed Leveling system occur when this step has been ignored.
-Please pay particular attention to your `Z_PROBE_OFFSET_FROM_EXTRUDER` value (`NOZZLE_TO_PROBE_OFFSET` in Marlin 2.1).
-Usually it's best to home the Z-Axis in the center of the bed.
-But wherever you decide to home, the Z value reported on the LCD (or with [`M114`](/docs/gcode/M114.html)) should be _very_ close to 0.0 mm when the nozzle is just touching the bed.
-Failure to calibrate `Z_PROBE_OFFSET_FROM_EXTRUDER` properly will result in dimensional errors in your printed parts.
+ Calibrated probe offsets are crucial to get strong bed adhesion and a perfect first layer.
+But even without leveling your printer should be tuned well enough to successfully print a small object at the center of the bed.
+It's important at the start to verify your `Configuration.h` settings before trying diving into UBL.
+Poor initial calibration is where many problems with UBL actuall occur.
+With this in mind, pay particular attention to your `NOZZLE_TO_PROBE_OFFSET` (`M851 Z`) value.

+Usually it's best to home the Z-Axis with the probe aligned over the center of the bed.
+But however and wherever you decide to home, the Z value reported on the LCD (or with [`M114`](/docs/gcode/M114.html)) should be _very_ close to 0.0 when the nozzle is just touching the center of the bed.

-The following command sequences can then be used as a quick-start guide to home, level, and fine-tune the results.
-These commands are for a 'normal' setup; see the relevant [addenda](#addenda) for concerns and G-code sequences related to setups without an LCD or Z-probe.
+Use the following command sequences as a quick-start guide for homing, leveling, and fine-tuning.
+These commands are designed for a "normal" setup; see the relevant [addenda](#addenda) for concerns and G-code sequences meant for setups that lack an LCD or a Z-probe.

 ### Setup and Initial Probing
 ```gcode